By Featured Speaker Davida Shensky

 Editorial Note: Negative thoughts and behaviors can greatly affect the effectiveness of your public speaking.
 That’s why I chose to run this particular story today.
 You need to believe in yourself, your topic and your abilities in order to be a good speaker.

-There are self help books out there that can teach you how to take control of your life but unless you begin to want to make the change yourself, and you are ready and willing make the changes, then these books will only sit on the shelf and they will not help you.
-For many of us some of the reasons that we stop ourselves from succeeding is that someone has told us so many times that we are a failure and we have one to believe this repeating these conversations in our heads subconsciously while we are asleep.
+There are self-help books out there that can teach you how to take control of your life but unless you begin to want to make the change yourself, and you are ready and willing to make the changes, then these books will only sit on the shelf and they will not help you.
+For many of us, some of the reasons that we stop ourselves from succeeding is that someone has told us so many times that we are a failure and we have one to believe this repeating these conversations in our heads subconsciously while we are asleep.